joaovitor123jv/zig-learning/08-input_output/README.md

 got some problems, so I've uninstalled zig compiler and decided to wait for a fix (as I have not enough knowledge to fix it).

+After a month or so, I've checked the zig version and it was 0.14.1.
+I've tried executed the project, and it magically worked!

+Now I can resume my learning journey on zig!

 # How implemented it (the baby steps)